All right, news roundup information overload hour.

 They need to point the finger at Joe Biden.

-He's done all of it, and it's been irresponsible, and it's been a huge threat to our national security.
+He's done all of this, and it's been irresponsible, and it's been a huge threat to our national security.

-How do you think that that this impacts maybe people's perceptions of Donald Trump?
+How do you think that this impacts maybe people's perceptions of Donald Trump?

 Now, there's no doubt he was a fighter.

-I know people were upset and they feigned outrage at every every tweet, etc.
+I know people were upset and they feigned outrage at every tweet, et cetera.

 I mean, just hated by the left.

-You you didn't see Vladimir Putin acting the way he was acting.
+You didn't see Vladimir Putin acting the way he was acting.

-He made a trade deal that benefited America with uh China of of all places.
+He made a trade deal that benefited America with China of all places.

-So I mean, there's great success that you can talk about, and I'm not even talking about taking out Solomani or Baghdadian associates or the Al-Qaeda leader in Yemen or defeating the caliphate.
+And I'm not even talking about taking out Solomani or Baghdadian associates or the al-Qaeda leader in Yemen or defeating the Caliphate.

-Um, you know, do you think America's appetite for quote the drama that that may surround a fighting president like Trump uh versus a weak president, frankly, one that I doubt knows today is Wednesday, Joe Biden.
+You know, do you think America's appetite for, quote, the drama that may surround a fighting president like Trump versus a weak president, frankly, one that I doubt knows today is Wednesday, Joe Biden?

 And they lifted up all Americans.

-So there's no doubt that people are feeling the difference in leadership and what strong leadership was like, not just domestically, but on the world stage, versus weak leadership and irresponsible leadership that we're seeing from Biden.
+So there's no doubt that people are feeling the difference in leadership and what strong leadership was like, not just domestically, but on the world stage, versus weak leadership and irresponsible leadership that we're seeing come by.

 Where are you in that process?

-Yeah, I'm in the same place I've I've always been.
+You know, I'm in the same place I've always been.

 We have recently been to over a dozen states helping candidates everywhere.

-I know you had General Buldock on earlier.
+I know you had General Bullduck on earlier.

 He's a fantastic candidate for New Hampshire.